Tritium Self Luminous Exit Sign | Red, Green, Black | 6-8 Week Lead Time

-The Exit Light Company has been a continuous provider of tritium exit signs since 2003 and is the go-to source of these units to the US Government.
+The Exit Light Company has been a continuous provider of tritium exit signs since 2003 and is a go-to source of these units to the US Government.

 An efficient and secure exit sign that uses no electricity or batteries.
 Requires no wires or maintenance and is explosion and weatherproof.
 Mounting brackets included to allow both top or lateral installation.